- Programme Leader MSc Psychology pathways

 - BSc, MSc and PhD Supervisor

-- Module leader for: Historical and Philosophical Issues in Psychology (Level 7); Psychological Research Techniques (Level 7) Psychology of Stress (Level 6), Health Psychology (Level 6), Dissertation (Level 6), Individual differences (Level 6), Mental Health and Well-being (Level 3).
+- Module leader for: Preparing for a career in teaching and learning (Level 6), Health Psychology (Level 6), Advance research design (Level 5), Individual differences (Level 6), Mental Health and Well-being (Level 3).

 - Chair of University of Cumbria Postgraduate Health and Wellbeing steering group

 - Healthy University Network Lead for University of Cumbria

 - TUC Health Advocate for University of Cumbria, with the Better health at work scheme.